Yang-Wang-Group/Reaxff_training/README.md

 This file contains the uplimit of parameters.

 #### downlimit.reax
-This file contains the uplimit of parameters.
+This file contains the downlimit of parameters.

 ## LAMMPS
 LAMMPS needs to be installed in advance